pamendoz/personalDockerCompose/README.md

 This setup requires the latest Docker and Docker-compose versions (I am running on 19.03.5)

-It is also recommended to run it on CentOS 7 with the latest kernel.
-More info on how to update the kernel here:

 <https://www.howtoforge.com/tutorial/how-to-upgrade-kernel-in-centos-7-server/>

 ### 2. Domain provider requirements

-My provider is OVH, but any provider that is supported by ACME can be used:
+Any provider that is supported by ACME can be used:

 <https://docs.traefik.io/v2.0/https/acme/#providers>